 A course designed to help speakers of other languages students succeed in the US College setting by improving their pronunciation of English and by developing the skills necessary for the classroom.
 Students will develop all language skills with a focus on English phonology, oral presentations, small group work, debate, and professor-student communication.
 Students will also become familiar with the opportunities and resources available to them in the college community.
-The requirement to move to the next course is a "PASS."
-With a grade of "NO PASS" the student must repeat the course.

-ESOL103 NOVICE III Prerequisite: ESOL102 (4 cr.)
+ESOL103 NOVICE III

 An ESOL special interest course.
 Possible topics include English morphology, English consonant phonology, and English syntax.

-The requirement to move to the next level is a "PASS."
-With a grade of "NO PASS" the student must repeat the level.
-If a student receives a" NO PASS" in the last course of a level, the student MUST repeat all three courses of the level in order to pass to the next level.
+The requirement to move to the next level is to obtain a "PASS" in at least two of the NOVICE courses.
+One of them has to be the last one.
+Students who do not meet this criterion MUST repeat all three courses of the level in order to pass to the next level.

 ESOL104 INTERMEDIATE LOW I (4 cr.)
-Prerequisite: ESOL101, ESOL102, ESOL103 or ESOL placement test or permission of the instructor.
+Prerequisite: Passing grade of Level I or ESOL placement test or permission of the instructor.

 An intermediate course in English for speakers of other languages students designed to improve their writing skills.
 Particular attention is given to grammar problems common to non-native speakers.
-The requirement to move to the next course is a "PASS."
-With a grade of "NO PASS" the student must repeat the course.

 ESOL105 INTERMEDIATE LOW II (4 cr.)
-Prerequisite: ESOL104

 An upper intermediate course in English for speakers of other languages students designed to improve their writing skills.
 Particular attention is given to grammar problems common to non-native speakers.
-The requirement to move to the next course is a "PASS."
-With a grade of "NO PASS" the student must repeat the course.

 ESOL106 INTERMEDIATE LOW III (4 cr.)
-Prerequisite: ESOL105

 An advanced course in English for speakers of other languages students designed to improve writing skills.
 Particular attention is given to grammatical problems common to non-native speakers and to developing students' abilities to edit their own work.

-The requirement to move to the next level is a "PASS."
-With a grade of "NO PASS" the student must repeat the level.
-If a student receives a "NO PASS" in the last course of a level, the student MUST repeat all three courses of the level in order to pass to the next level.
+The requirement to move to the next level is to obtain a "PASS" in at least two of the INTERMEDIATE LOW courses.
+One of them has to be the last one.
+Students who do not meet this criterion MUST repeat all three courses of the level in order to pass to the next level.

 ESOL107 INTERMEDIATE HIGH I (4 cr.)
-Prerequisite: ESOL104, ESOL105, ESOL106 or ESOL placement test or permission of the instructor.
+Prerequisite: Passing grade of Level II or ESOL placement test or permission of the instructor.

 An intermediate course in English for speakers of other languages students designed to improve their reading and writing abilities and to enhance their vocabulary.
 Classroom situations involve students in practicing their skills in American spoken English.
-The requirement to move to the next course is a "PASS."
-With a grade of "NO PASS" the student must repeat the course.

 ESOL108 INTERMEDIATE HIGH II (4 cr.)
-Prerequisite: ESOL107

 An upper intermediate course in English for speakers of other languages students designed to improve their reading and writing abilities and to enhance their vocabulary.
 Classroom situations involve students in practicing their skills in US spoken English.
-The requirement to move to the next course is a "PASS."
-With a grade of "NO PASS" the student must repeat the course.

 ESOL109 INTERMEDIATE HIGH III (4 cr.)
-Prerequisite: ESOL108

 An advanced course in English for speakers of other languages students designed to improve their reading and writing abilities.
 Classroom situations involve students in practicing their skills in US spoken English.

-The requirement to move to the next level is a "PASS."
-With a grade of "NO PASS" the student must repeat the level.
-If a student receives a "NO PASS" in the last course of a level, the student MUST repeat all three courses of the level in order to pass to the next level.
+The requirement to move to the next level is to obtain a "PASS" in at least two of the INTERMEDIATE HIGH courses.
+One of them has to be the last one.
+Students who do not meet this criterion MUST repeat all three courses of the level in order to pass to the next level.

 ESOL110 ADVANCED I (4 cr.)
-Prerequisite: ESO107, ESOL108, ESOL109 or ESOL placement test or permission of the instructor.
+Prerequisite: Passing grade of Level III or ESOL placement test or permission of the instructor.

 An advanced ESOL communication course designed to help students Speakers of Other Languages succeed in the U.S. college setting.
 Students will improve their English pronunciation and develop skills necessary for the classroom.
 Through the use of English phonology, the course will focus on oral presentations, vocabulary increase, small group work, with emphasis in reading, lecture and discussion structure, and content.
-The requirement to move to the next course is a "PASS."
-With a grade of "NO PASS" the student must repeat the course.